upsub/upsub.io/docs/getting-started/channels.md

 UpSub supports wildcards, its a flexible way to listen on different channels at once.
 We have two wildcard operators `*` matches one part and the `>` matches multiple parts of the channel.
-> Wildcards are not supported in browser environments because of security concernes.
+> Wildcards are not supported in browser environments because of security concerns.

 ```sh
 # Example of channel which matches one part,